wuhezhen4/esri-cityengine-sdk/README.md

 ### The stlenc custom encoder example
 The stlenc example demonstrates the use of the PRTX API to create custom encoders which are ready to be used in prt-based host applications like the CityEngine itself (version 2013.1 and later).

-NOTE: Libraries based on PRTX must be compiled with a specific compiler version, see requirements.
+Note 1: Libraries based on PRTX must be compiled with a specific compiler version, see requirements.

+Note 2: To make an encoder option appear in the CityEngine UI, the following annotations are mandatory:
+LABEL, ORDER, GROUP and DESCRIPTION (see STLEncoderFactory::createInstance() in STLEncoder.cpp

 #### Use the STL encoder in the prt4cmd example
   1. Build the prt4cmd and stlenc examples using the generic build instructions above